Alpine Lake (Marin County, California)

 Alpine Lake is a reservoir in Marin County, California.
 Formed by Alpine Dam, it provides water to the Marin Municipal Water District.
 Below the dam lies Kent Lake.
 Alpine Lake is to the west of Bon Tempe Lake.
 Fishing is allowed, and Largemouth Bass, Smallmouth Bass, and trout can be caught.
-Boats are not allowed on this lake.
+Boats and wading are not allowed on the lake.